DipannitaOrni/Lexi/README.md

 ## The problem

-Almost everything written down assumes the same reader: someone who can hold a long sentence in working memory, decode unfamiliar words on the fly, and follow structure that exists only visually on the page.
+Almost everything written down assumes the same reader: someone who can hold a long sentence in working memory, decode unfamiliar words on the fly and follow structure that exists only visually on the page.

-A very large number of people do not read that way, and the cost of ignoring them is not abstract.
+A very large number of people do not read that way and the cost of ignoring them is not abstract.

-> 🧩 A student with **dyslexia**, facing forty pages of assigned reading, where every long sentence destabilises comprehension.
+ 🧩 A student with **dyslexia**, facing forty pages of assigned reading where every long sentence destabilises comprehension.

->
-> 🌀 Someone with **ADHD**, who has reopened the same paragraph six times because it is an unbroken wall of text.
+ 🌀 Someone with **ADHD**, who has reopened the same paragraph six times because it is an unbroken wall of text.

->
-> 🔊 A **screen-reader user**, handed a document whose structure exists only visually — no real headings — so it reads as a flat, shapeless stream by ear.
+ 🔊 A **screen-reader user**, handed a document whose structure exists only visually — no real headings — so it reads as a flat, shapeless stream by ear.

->
-> 🌍 A **non-native reader**, blocked not by the concepts, but by idiom, register, and jargon.
+ 🌍 A **non-native reader**, blocked not by the concepts, but by idiom, register and jargon.

->
-> 📋 Anyone standing in front of a **government form**, where a single misread line costs them a benefit they are owed.
+ 📋 Anyone standing in front of a **government form**, where a single misread line costs them a benefit they are owed.

 The tools that exist treat all of this as one problem with one fix: a single **"Simplify"** button.
 But shortening sentences helps a dyslexic reader and does nothing for a screen-reader user who needs real headings.
 Chunking a wall of text helps someone with ADHD and is irrelevant to someone who simply needs the vocabulary translated.

 **One output cannot serve opposite needs.**

 And there is a second, quieter problem underneath the first.
-Simplification can silently change what a document *means* — and the people who most need simplified text are the least equipped to notice when it has gone wrong.
+Simplification can silently change what a document *means* and the people who most need simplified text are the least equipped to notice when it has gone wrong.
 A confidently mis-simplified medical instruction or legal notice is more dangerous than the original.

 ---